noony19/test.n./Example-Config.md

 // Set this to NONE to have no game
 // Set this to DEFAULT to use the default game
 // You can make the game "Playing X", "Listening to X", or "Watching X"
+// (ex: "Listening to some cool music" or "Watching you...")
-// where X is the title.
-If you don't include an action, it will use the
+// where X is what you want the game listed to be.
+If you don't include
-// default of "Playing"
+// an action, it will use the default of "Playing"
+// (ex: "games" will display "Playing games" within Discord)

 game = "DEFAULT"